Warriors of the Deep: Plot

-The Silurians revive the Sea Devil warriors of Elite Group One and their brilliant commander, Sauvix.
-The Silurians and Sea Devils launch an attack on the base and the Doctor, recognising their ship on the monitor screen, tries to warn Vorshak not to fire on them.
-Vorshak ignores him, and, as a result, the Base's defences are neutralised by the Silurians' deflection beam.
-The Silurians then dispatch the Myrka, a large marine monster, who attacks Airlock 1, and the Sea Devils, who assault Airlock 5 of the sea base.
-During the attacks, Solow and Nilson activate Maddox, who tampers with the equipment.
-When Ensign Karina becomes suspicious, Nilson makes Maddox kill her.
-The Myrka makes its way towards the bridge, killing people by electrocution, including Doctor Solow, but the Doctor eventually destroys the Myrka by using an ultraviolet light generator.
+The Silurians revive a group of Sea Devil warriors and their commander, Sauvix.
+The Silurians and Sea Devils attack the base and the Doctor warns Vorshak not to fire on them.
+Vorshak ignores him and the base's defenses are neutralised by the Silurians' deflection beam.
+The Silurians dispatch the Myrka, a large marine monster which kills several people on its way to the bridge.
+The Doctor destroys it with an ultraviolet device.